Best Water Sports & Destinations

-With a network of brilliant coral reefs, surrounding 333 islands and atolls, Fiji boasts hundreds of types of corals, sponges, over 1000 species of fish, and an unparalleled diving experience making it the soft coral capital of the world.
-Keep an eye out for grey reef sharks, hammerheads, manta rays, sea turtles, and loads of amazingly colorful fish.
-For a special treat, dive at the Somo Somo Straits to see the Rainbow Reef.
-If you love diving, check out our handcrafted Australia and Fiji diving itinerary designed by divers themselves.
+With a network of brilliant coral reefs surrounding 333 islands and atolls, Fiji boasts hundreds of types of corals, sponges, over 1000 species of fish, and an unparalleled diving experience making it the soft coral capital of the world.
+Watch for grey reef sharks, hammerheads, manta rays, sea turtles, and loads of amazingly colorful fish.
+Dive at the Somo Somo Straits for a special treat to see the Rainbow Reef.
+If you love diving, check out our handcrafted Australia and Fiji diving itinerary designed by the divers themselves.

 Islands of Tahiti: Snorkeling

 Snorkeling with a ray off the island of Moorea.
 Image: Tahiti Tourism

 The Islands of Tahiti are generally known for their beaches and overwater bungalows, but the islands also feature shallow turquoise lagoon waters full of colorful marine life.
 Strap on your snorkel gear and enjoy swimming with gorgeous fishes, gigantic manta rays, schools of dolphins, and amazing sharks.
 Find yourself surrounded by walls of bright coral in the clearest blue waters.

 Paddleboarding in Aitutaki Lagoon.
 Image: Tourism Cook Islands

-The calm, crystal-clear waters of Aitutaki Lagoon are a natural playground for the Cook Islands locals, and the perfect place to try your hand at paddle boarding.
+The calm, crystal-clear waters of Aitutaki Lagoon are a natural playground for the Cook Islands locals and the perfect place to try paddle boarding.
 Drift along the tranquil lagoon and keep an eye out for colorful fish swimming beneath you.

 Surfer hitting the waves in Australia.
 Image: Tourism South Australia

-Australia’s surf beaches are some of the best in the world, and home to first-class waves for all levels of surfing.
+Australia’s surf beaches are some of the best in the world and are home to first-class waves for all levels of surfing.
 With the Pacific Ocean in the east, the Indian Ocean in the west, and the Southern Ocean in the south, it’s no wonder Australia is a legendary surfing destination.
 If you’re looking for a fun beginner’s-level surfing adventure, start your surfing adventure with Let’s Go Surfing!